-Prior to that, Matt’s formative years were spent studying archaeology, Indian philosophy and literature, before embarking down the vocationally sensible, yet perilous route of architecture.
-Matt first knew he had taken a different fork in the road than most when he lumbered in a straw bale and hand puddled mud-brick to the university studio as props for a design presentation, much to the derision of his peers.
+From an early stage Matthew had an interest in alternative building methods and traditional vernacular design.
+Matthew first knew he had taken a different fork in the road than most when at university he lumbered in a straw bale and hand puddled mud-brick to a design presentation, much to the bemusement of his peers.

-Lust for adventure and knowledge later led to numerous overseas expeditions to study traditional built environments across Asia and Europe, and six months as part of an international team building a straw bale house, or ‘maison ecologique’ in a traditional fishing village on the coast of Brittany, France.
-It was an important lesson in discovering how and why different cultures from different climates had evolved their buildings in a certain way, in order to suit their climate and serve physical, cultural and emotional needs.
+Numerous expeditions were spent studying traditional built environments across Asia and Europe, and six months as part of an international team building a straw bale house, or ‘maison ecologique’ in a traditional fishing village on the coast of Brittany, France.
+These were important lessons in discovering how and why different cultures from different parts of the world have evolved their buildings in a certain way, in order to suit their climate and serve physical, cultural and emotional needs.

 Matthew has also been an endurance mountain bike racer for ten years, competing in East Timor, Mongolia and around Australia.